jjwsteele/denuto/README.md

 # Denuto

-Denuto enables design by contract programming in JavaScript.
+Denuto enables design by contract (DbC) programming in JavaScript.
 It provides four different ways to specify contracts:

 * `contract` - a higher order function,
 * `invariant` - a class decorator,